GfSE/SpecIF-Pages/Documentation/03_SpecIF_JSON-Schema.md

     ],
     "changedAt": "2016-05-26T08:59:00+02:00"
 }
+]
 ```
 ## Data elements

-The SpecIF data elements resource and statement represent concrete PLM data.
-All data elements shall have a reference to the definition class element (resource class or statement class) using the *class- JSON-property element.
+The SpecIF data elements (or instances) *resource* and *statement* represent concrete PLM data.
+All data elements shall have a reference to the definition class element (resource class or statement class) using the *class* JSON-property element.

 SpecIF-properties defined for a resource or statement are stored inside a resource or statement element containing the data value of the represented PLM data.